 will write the mesh in the format used by Abaqus and the CalculiX solver.
-If the parameter "ds" followed by the dataset-nr is provided send set abq ds1 then the values stored in Dataset 1 are written (if abq is specified then it works only on scalar datasets like temperatures, for frd the ds parameter w/o any further values forces cgx to write all datasets but w/o the internally calculated ones).
-If the parameter "tmf" follows send set abq tmf then the mesh plus all temperatures with the necessary solver context for tmf calculations is written.
-If the parameter "sta" follows send set abq sta 2900.
+If the parameter "ds" is provided followed by the dataset-nr send set abq ds1 then the values stored in Dataset 1 are written.
+For 'frd' the 'ds' parameter w/o any further values forces cgx to write all datasets but w/o the internally calculated ones:

+send all frd ds